samfisherirl/Github.ahk-API-for-AHKv2/README.md

 #Include Json.ahk https://github.com/kurtmckee/ahk_json

 A Modular Library to Download latest releases from github api and check version.

+3/10/23 update: Additional functions for easy use, added and tested.

 To initiate, you can download the latest release which generates code from a GUI, or see below image.